 Advent is a season of hope and expectation for the mystery of God to born among us.
 During this time of waiting, we wrestle with all the parts of our world -- and of our own lives -- that cry out for healing and redemption.
 We resist the consumerist urge to fill our longings with things we can buy, or by numbing our feelings so we can't truly feel them.

 In Advent, we gather each Wednesday night (Dec.
-6, 13, and 20) at 7:00 PM for an informal meal, and then join in a quiet, contemplative 20-minute service of Evening Prayer.
+5, 12, and 19) at 7:00 PM for an informal meal, and then join in a quiet, contemplative 30-minute service of Evening Prayer.
 Our Sunday services in Advent (Dec.
-3, 10, 17, and 24) are also more reflective as we anticipate the joy of Christmas.
+2, 9, 16, and 23) are also more reflective as we anticipate the joy of Christmas.

 Each Advent we commit to an intensive appeal as a congregation to meet a need in our local community or somewhere else in the world.
-This year we are collecting gifts as part of the Angel Tree program, which brings presents to children whose parents are incarcerated.
-We are also collecting items from the wish list for Citizens Inn, a local agency that helps transition families out of homelessness.
+This year we are collecting items from the wish list for Citizens Inn, a local agency that helps transition families out of homelessness.

 At Christmas we celebrate that we are not alone in the universe, and that God has come to dwell among us in the flesh.
 Our deepest longings for love, reconciliation, and peace are met in Jesus Christ.